Vulnerability Classification: Zero Day and Others Explained

 What Is a Zero Day Vulnerability?

-A zero day vulnerability ("vulnerability" is commonly used word for 'weaknesses' by cybersecurity professionals) is a secret crack that nobody knew about, not even the good guys who built the software!
+A zero day vulnerability is a secret crack that nobody knew about, not even the good guys who built the software!
 When bad guys find that crack first, they can sneak in before anyone else can fix it.
 It is called zero day because we have zero days to fix it once it becomes known.
 That's like having a surprise hole in the wall that you only notice when the wind blows through, it's new and nobody prepared for it.

 When Bob finds a zero day, he can get in before Alice even knows there's a problem.
 So it's super important to have good security teams checking for surprises to fix them as quickly as possible.